 Opening Café de File - Photo: Idris Sevenans

-In 2020 Theys creates 50 ‘Flatnix’-movies, published on Vimeo and YouTube, in which he improvises comments on art works and exhibitions.
+Theys creates 50 ‘Art & Flatnixing’-movies, published on Vimeo and YouTube, in which he improvises comments on art works and exhibitions.

-He puts together a group show for Emergent, Veurne, with works by Joris Ghekiere, Raoul De Keyser, Walter Swennen, Luc Tuymans, Ronald Ophuis, Robbin Heyker, Anna Godzina, Felix De Clercq, Fran Van Coppenolle, Jorik Dzobava, Kasper De Vos, Max Pinckers, Nienke Baeckelandt, Robert Soroko, Simon Masschelein, Simona Mihaela Stoia, Victoria Parvanova and Zhang Xiao Xia.
+He puts together the group show ‘Maybe Tomorrow’ for Emergent, Veurne, with works by Joris Ghekiere, Raoul De Keyser, Walter Swennen, Luc Tuymans, Ronald Ophuis, Robbin Heyker, Anna Godzina, Felix De Clercq, Fran Van Coppenolle, Jorik Dzobava, Kasper De Vos, Max Pinckers, Nienke Baeckelandt, Robert Soroko, Simon Masschelein, Simona Mihaela Stoia, Victoria Parvanova and Zhang Xiao Xia.

-He writes and shapes three books: about Walter Swennen, Max Pinckers and Robbin Heyker.
+He creates three books: about Walter Swennen, Max Pinckers and Robbin Heyker.
 These books will be published in 2021.